IronChariot/SimpleLLMEvalRunner/README.md

 - 5: Gets it about equal parts right and wrong
 - 6-9: Gets the reasoning/recall mostly right, though might have a slight flaw in some of the reasoning
 - 10: Perfect reasoning/recall leading to a correct answer

-TODO: When doing manual evaluation, instead of giving a 0-10 score, you can instead start typing a follow-up question, in case you want to maybe double check the LLM's understanding of something in the eval, or the 'reasoning' for its answer.
-The response will then be displayed, at which point you can then give your rating or ask more questions.
-The follow-up questions and responses will be included in the record of the responses.

 # Difficulty Ratings: